salunkhe-ravi/noompy/README.md

 ### Note:

-* Use SELECT, INSERT, WHERE and AND clauses in CAPITAL while writing the query.
+* Use SELECT, INSERT, WHERE, OR and AND clauses in CAPITAL while defining your query.
-* A maximum of 4 "AND" conditions could be added to the query statement

 ### SELECT Query Examples